 “After two years in prison,” Netflix explains, “the Berlin Wall suddenly falls and Kleo is released.
 But she soon realizes that the conspiracy against her is much more complicated than she thought, and that an ominous red suitcase is the key to it all.
 Kleo thus embarks on a revenge spree that leads her through the anarchic Berlin, improvised electro clubs and Mallorcan fincas all the way to Chile’s Atacama Desert.”

 All the while, a West Berlin policeman named Sven is hot on Kleo’s trail, convinced he’s closing in on the case of a lifetime.
 When the first season launched back in August 2022, Glamour magazine praised it as a “must-see series,” while Stephen King likewise raved: “What a breath of fresh air!”
-Thankfully, Netflix ordered up a second season of Kleo (and, while you wait, aficionados of the genre can also check out these other top-notch spy series).
+Thankfully, Netflix ordered up a second season of Kleo which will arrive on July 25.
+While you wait for it, aficionados of the genre can also check out these other top-notch spy series.